Bhim Army

-The Bhim Army, alternatively Bheem Army (lit."Ambedkar Army") or the Bheem Army Bharat Ekta Mission (translation: "Ambedkar Army Indian Unity Mission") is an Ambedkarite and Dalit rights organisation in India.
+The Bhim Army, alternatively Bheem Army (lit."Ambedkar Army") or the Bheem Army Bharat Ekta Mission (translation: "Ambedkar Army Indian Unity Mission") is a radical Ambedkarite and Dalit rights organisation in India.
 It was founded by Satish Kumar, Vinay Ratan Singh and Chandrashekhar Azad in 2015.
 The organisation runs more than 350 free schools for Dalits and Muslims in Uttar Pradesh.
 The organisation is named after B. R. Ambedkar.

 Mission

 Bhim Army's stated mission is "direct action based on confrontation to preserve or restore the dignity of Dalit" and it has an estimated 20,000 followers in the Saharanpur region, which has a 20% Dalit population.
-The Bhim Army is aimed at supporting the marginalized sections of society such as Dalits and farmers, and more broadly what the founder of the organisation Chandrashekhar Azad describes as "the Bahujan community which includes SCs, STs, OBC and Muslim minorities who had been away from the mainstream for long".
+The Bhim Army is aimed at supporting the marginalized sections of society such as Dalits, Muslims and farmers, and more broadly what the founder of the organisation Chandrashekhar Azad describes as "the communities which include SCs, STs, and Muslim minorities who had been away from the mainstream for long".
 He has said that "We may even gherao the Vidhan Sabha in support of our demands".
 He has sought to build a coalition between Dalit and Muslims against the BJP, and has described himself as a supporter of the Indian Constitution and an opponent of theocracy and Manuvāda ideology.